langsari/codeless-data-mining/README.md

 # Measuring similarity English translations of Surah Al-Fatihah using computational calculation methods.

 ## Overview
    The Qur'an has been translated in many different versions by using different translation sentence.
 For example, the word Allah has more than one translation.
-Some translate to “God” some translate to “Lord”
+Some translate to “God” some translate to “Lord”.
    In this project, I would like to know whether the translations are similar or not.
 By measuring the similarity of Surah Al-Fatihah ( The opening) using four models; text processing , Term Frequency-inverse Document Frequency or TF, IDF and cosine Similarity.

 ## Tools of use
-- Knime
+- Knime Analytics Platform
--Excel
+- Ecxel

 ## package in need
 - Textproccessing (in knime)

-## Steps
+## Steps to do

 - Access Data
 - Tranform Data